 Rotating the Secret Key

-, you can rotate your secret_key
+Just like theaccess_key, you can rotate your secret_key from your dashboard.

 After rotation: